liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 that the Publish button is now gone.
 In its place is a *Submit for Publication* button.
 Go ahead and click it.

-Next, go to the *Workflow Tasks* in Control Panel and then select *My Workflow Tasks*.
+Next, go to the *Workflow Tasks* in Site Administration and select *My Workflow Tasks*.
 You will see the option to Review Content for Sales Goals.
 It shows because you are logged in as an Administrator.
 There is also a Content Approvers role which is defined by this workflow and anyone in this role can approve